Saltar para: Post , Pesquisa e Arquivos

-In her form, Rosa’s writing is visual and intense, where the almost imperceptible recourse to metaphors makes us witness to the episode and carries us to the reality of the emotions.
+In its form, Rosa’s writing is visual and intense, where the almost imperceptible recourse to metaphors makes us witness to the episode and carries us to the reality of her emotions.

-For me, the distribution of these texts go beyond the literary aspect.
+For me, the spreading of these texts goes beyond their literary aspect.

 Your mother’s life experience of being a bearer of ‘multiple sclerosis’ must be discussed, because it is in sharing situations like this that concern for the problem is spread.”